A flat lay photo of a teal notebook, pen, and flowers.

 Menial tasks were appreciated.

-Of all the valuable treasures that I gained while writing in my gratitude journal, this one sparkled above the rest.
-I was washing the dishes and suddenly realized what a miracle it was to stand in front of my sink, with running water, bubbling soap and dirty dishes.
+Of all the insights I gained, the most surprising was while I was washing dishes.
+I suddenly realized what a miracle it was to stand in front of my sink, with running water, bubbling soap, and dirty dishes.

-I was thankful for the water, the soap, the dishes, the sponge and everything that my eyes could see.
+I was thankful for it all, the water, the soap, the dishes, the sponge, and everything that my eyes could see.
 I thought, how many people did it take to make this soap, or this dish, or this sponge in my hand?

 I could thank everyone from the grocery store I purchased it from, to the cashier, to the delivery truck, the delivery person, the manufacturers, the soil, the sun, and the rain.
 And that was just for the sponge.

-My act of washing dishes (which I hate and my husband can vouch for that) all of a sudden looked miraculous.
+My act of washing dishes (which I hate and my husband can vouch for that) all of a sudden felt miraculous.

 Light bulb moments increased.

-For instance, if I had a headache, I would be too busy to investigate what the source was and damper it with a non steroidal painkiller.
-Writing in my gratitude journal helped me become more attuned to the road signals that my body and mind were flashing at me.
+Writing in my gratitude journal helped me become more attuned to the sensations that body and mind were signaling at me.

 Felt humbled because I realized what I’ve been blessed with.